-This chapter is relevant to Section G7(iii) of the 2017 CICM Primary Syllabus, which asks the exam candidate to "describe the invasive and non-invasive measurement of blood pressure, including limitations and potential sources of error".
+This chapter is relevant to Section G6(ii) of the 2023 CICM Primary Syllabus, which asks the exam candidate to "describe the invasive and non-invasive measurement of blood pressure, including limitations, potential sources of error and the need for calibration".
 The college examiners have never expected their candidates to analyse any CVP waveforms and so the time-poor exam candidate can safely ignore this page and probably all the other pages in this CVP section.

 Anatomy of the CVP waveform